aliveprotocol/docs/docs/modes.md

 Best for continous (24/7) streams that do **not** need immutable live streams.
 This mode is currently unavailable and is being worked on.

 Off-chain only streams do not publish any stream .ts hashes to the blockchain, hence the only on-chain transactions made are stream creation, stream metadata updates and finalizing the stream.
 Unlike stream modes that publishes the stream .ts hashes on-chain, off-chain only streams do not have a playable stream archive after the livestream.

+### Disclaimer

+All requirements stated above are estimates at time of writing this page with the assumption of only source resolution being streamed as well as having short usernames and permlinks.
+The stake requirements may change from time to time as Hive RC pools vary daily and Avalon bandwidth recharge rate might be adjusted by leaders in the future.